Share this:

 "And there was he slain, and eight hundred men with him, and forty of his army.
 There also was taken the war-flag, which they called the RAVEN" (Unknown author, The Anglo-Saxon Chronicle, 1996 [ J. H. Ingram, Trans.]).

 The limited availability of Danish Viking sources regarding the events of 878 AD can be attributed to their reliance on oral tradition, runic inscriptions, or treaties.
-There are virtually no written records available.
+There are virtually no written records left from Viking sources.

 Additionally, their cultural emphasis on raiding and trading over record-keeping, along with the possible loss of any written records, contributed to this scarcity.